FoldingAtHome/containers/fah-gpu/README.md

 CUDA 9.2 is used as a base for greater compatibility - for the details, see:
 [CUDA Compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html)

+### Operating Containers

+Each of these is explained in more detail below, but they are included here for clarity.
+RFC 2119 meanings.

+* MUST mount read-writable persistet storage to `/fah` of the running container.
+Running containers MUST NOT share the same mounted directory, but SHOULD be reused to avoid lost Work Units.
+* MUST create and preload a tuned `config.xml` in each persistent storage directory before running the container.
+* MUST run the container as a uid:gid, specified with with `--user` or equivalent, so that the running container has read-write permissions to the persistent storage mounted in `/fah`.
+* SHOULD NOT run containers as root.
+* SHOULD NOT expose ports to internet without firewall rules, encryption, and strong passwords.

 ## Folding@home Websites